 Representing language, dialect or specialty-specific term preferences is possible using a SNOMED CT extension.
-The logical design of SNOMED CT enables a single clinical idea to be associated with a range of terms or phrases from various languages, as depicted in Figure 3.1-1 below.
+The logical design of SNOMED CT enables a single clinical idea to be associated with a range of terms or phrases from various languages, as depicted in Figure 3.1-1.
 In an extension, terms relevant for a particular country, speciality, hospital (or other organization) may be created, and different options for term preferences may be specified.
 Even within the same country, different regional dialects or specialty-specific languages exist may influence which synonyms are preferred.
 SNOMED CT supports this level of granularity for language preferences at the national or local level.
-Figure 3.1-2 illustrates how different terms, in different languages can be associated with the same concept.

 |A translation of SNOMED CT into the language (-s) of the Member country/territory||National Release Center|